nayakshikha/Shreeshikha_SCEM_UI-UXdevelopment_taskno9/README.md

 This is the backend server for the **Book Management App**, built using **Node.js**, **Express.js**, and **MongoDB**.
 It handles CRUD operations for books, user registration, login, and optional backup/restore functionality.

 ---

-## 📁 Project Structure
+## Features

-book-management-backend/
-├── models/ # Mongoose schemas for books and users
-├── routes/ # Express route handlers
-├── uploads/ # File storage (if any)
+-  Add, view, and delete books
+-  User registration and login with JWT
-├── utils/ # Backup & restore scripts
+-  Backup and restore MongoDB data
-├── index.js # Server entry point
-├── .env # Environment config
-├── package.json # Dependencies and scripts
-├── README.md # This file
+-  RESTful APIs with Express.js
+-  CORS and body-parser enabled

 ---

-## ✨ Features

-- 📚 Add, view, and delete books
-- 🔐 User registration and login with JWT
-- 🔄 Backup and restore MongoDB data
-- ⚙️ RESTful APIs with Express.js
-- 🌍 CORS and body-parser enabled

----

-## 🛠️ Tech Stack
+##  Tech Stack

 - **Node.js**
 - **Express.js**